 I may not have a 9-to-5 gig or bills to pay, but my world can be just as stressful and constricting as yours.
-In fact, recent research suggests that I can even start going grey earlier due to stress and genetics, just like you.
-What I really need is for you to create a comforting routine I can rely on.
+Recent research suggests that I can even start going grey earlier due to stress and genetics, just like you.
+What I need is for you to create a comforting routine I can rely on.
 Try not to change up my environment too much and stay consistent.
 For example, if I usually get a walk after you come home from work, make sure I get it every day… otherwise I might get nervous.

 5. I need vacations, just like you

 While consistency helps me feel safe, life is about balance.
 I’m extremely curious by nature, and will also benefit from the occasional adventure.
 This doesn’t have to be anything fancy – even a simple trip to the dog park or turning left instead of right on our daily walk will allow me to see the new sights and smells the new smells that I crave.

 6. A change in my behavior could mean something’s wrong

 Since I’m a creature of habit, even a subtle change in my behavior could be a red flag.
 If it suddenly takes me longer than usual to eat my food or I tire more easily when playing – please take me to the vet to ensure there isn’t an underlying medical condition.

 7. I don’t want you to over-feed me (really!)

 I know it may seem otherwise with the way I gobble down my food, but I can’t help myself.
 This means it’s up to you to monitor my food intake to keep me healthy and happy, since being overweight (which over 50% of dogs in the U.S. are…) will increase my risk of a host of diseases including arthritis, heart disease, and cancer.
 Plus, I plain don’t feel as good when I have to lug all that extra weight around.
 If I’m on the heavier side, you can try these 7 tips for getting your dog to the perfect weight.